angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 The chance of drawing 1 of each in a 7 card hand is 14.5%, computed via a multivariate hypergeometric distribution.
-If you mulligan as low as 4, your chance of having 1 of each becomes ~47%.
+If you mulligan as low as 4, your chance of having 1 of each becomes about 47%.
 With 4 copies of Spoils of the Vault in your deck, your chance of having 1 of each combo piece, or one of either combo piece plus a Spoils, rise to 40%, and if you mulligan as low as 4 your chance of finding your combo pieces increases to nearly 88%!.
 Even factoring in that you will only survive Spoils around 85% of the time, you still end up with a much higher probability of finding those combo pieces.

 ## Spoils of the Vault in Doomsday

 Finally, we have reached the Doomsday portion of the article where we discuss Doomsday-specific uses for Spoils of the Vault.
 The card has enough utility that we believe it should be a much more commonly played tool in the deck.
-It has been 'proven' useful in [Mindkiller Doomsday](/articles/2022/01/16/the-mindkiller-update), and while this style of list also makes use of it as a simple tutor, it has all the same applications in Doomsday piles as it would in the more typical Turbo Doomsday lists.
+It has been _proven_ useful in [Mindkiller Doomsday](/articles/2022/01/16/the-mindkiller-update), and while this style of list also makes use of it as a simple tutor, it has all the same applications in Doomsday piles as it would in the more typical Turbo Doomsday lists.
 It should